JohnFTitor/math_magicians/README.md

 You're free to use this project however you like it for educational purposes.
 Just keep in mind the acknowledgment described below

+To work on the project, run ```npm start``` in your terminal to deploy a live version of the development.
+This works in watch mode so it automatically reloads any need change you make to the files.

 ### Run linters checks

 Linter Checks are automatically run with Github actions when there's a pull request.
 If you want to run them locally, remember to have the config file in the root of the local project.